-These Celebrity Quotes About Racial Discrimination In Hollywood Call For Change
+13 Celebrity Quotes About Racial Discrimination in Hollywood That Call for Change

 After witnessing the killing of George Floyd's by the Minneapolis, Minnesota police on May 25, millions of people around the world are now calling for an end to unchecked police brutality and racism toward Black people in the U.S. They're voicing their concerns both online and in person through protests supporting the Black Lives Matter movement.
 Many Black celebrities used their platforms to not only bring awareness to the issues at hand, but also to recount their own experiences with racism in the entertainment industry.
 These celebrity quotes about racial discrimination in Hollywood all demand change.

 Through the years, numerous celebrities of color have spoken up about times they were discriminated against because of the color of their skin.
 From not landing a job due to not "fitting" the description and receiving unnecessary hate from racist trolls online, they've experienced so many injustices during their time in the spotlight.